armory/docs/content/en/armory-enterprise/armory-admin/Secrets/secrets-vault.md

     path: <k8s cluster path>
 ```

-Once you've mounted your `ConfigMap` to the `spinnaker-operator` deployment, it will restart the Halyard container with your Vault config.
+Once you've mounted your `ConfigMap` to the `spinnaker-operator` deployment, it restarts the Halyard container with your Vault config.

 ## Storing secrets
 To store a file, simply prepend the file path with `@`.
 It accepts relative paths but cannot resolve `~`: